Tehforsch/tolinoRemote/readme.md

 $ adb push remoteControl/. /system/usr/remoteControl
 ```

+In the still open adb shell, we edit the file `/system/build.prop` with
+`nano /system/build.prop`
+and change the line
+`tolino.wifi_timeout=180`
+to
+`tolino.wifi_timeout=86400`

+Here, changing the `wifi_timeout` ensures that the tolino does not disconnect from the wifi in the background while reading, which prevents the remote control from working.
+Unfortunately, sending signals via TCP does not keep the wifi connection alive, so we have to resort to changing the timeout to a large number (86400 here is the number of seconds in a day - feel free to change this to a lower number if you'd prefer the wifi to turn off earlier for battery saving reasons).

+## init.rc

-In the still open adb shell we mount the file system in readonly again:
+then we mount the file system in readonly again:
 ```
 # mount -o ro,remount /dev/block/mmcblk0p5 /system
 ```